waldolin/ai-masterdream-copilot/README.md

 set the deployment on the red button, check it on the dashboard.
 ![NODE-RED guide](./images/8.png)

-If you have installed the basic requirements or you do not open the stable duffsion with api, it will show a bug when generating.
+If you do not install the basic requirements or you do not open the stable duffsion with api, it will show a bug when generating.

 ![NODE-RED guide](./images/7.png)